palla451/woolaravel/readme.md

 # PickCenter Booking Online

-Room booking system based on Laravel 5.6 for PickCenter comunication WooCOmmerce to Laravel
+Room booking system based on Laravel 5.6 for PickCenter comunication WooCommerce to Laravel